-Important warnings to consider in conjunction with the above Chelsea Building Society transfer of equity Advice :
+Important warnings to consider in supplemental the above Chelsea Building Society transfer of equity Questions and Answers :

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Chelsea Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in breach of the lease.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such conditions are not strictly observed you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.

 On form AP1, your lawyer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.

 Information provided on this webpage is for general information and only applies to England and Wales.
 It should not be regarded as advice for members of the public who should contact their lawyer,mortgage broker, insurer and accountant for specific advice relating to transfer of equity.
 Whilst we endeavour to keep the information up to date and correct we do not make any representation or warranties of any kind about its completeness, accuracy, reliability or suitability.
 Any reliance you place on the information is strictly at your own risk.
 Lexsure will not be liable for any direct or indirect loss or damage arising out of or in connection with the use of this information.